NERSC/sc22-dl-tutorial/README.md

 To view results in TensorBoard, open the [`start_tensorboard.ipynb`](start_tensorboard.ipynb) notebook and follow the instructions in it to launch a TensorBoard session in your browser.
 Once you have TensorBoard open, you should see a dashboard with data for the loss values, learning rate, and average iterations per second.
 Looking at the validation loss for the `base` config, you should see the following training curve:
 ![baseline training](tutorial_images/baseline_tb.png)

-As the training just launched earlier runs, it should also dump data to a TensorBoard directory in the `logs` path, and TensorBoard will parse the data and display it for you You can hit the refresh button in the upper-right corner of TensorBoard to update the plots with the latest data.
+As our training with the `short` config runs, it should also dump the training metrics to the TensorBoard directory, and TensorBoard will parse the data and display it for you.
+You can hit the refresh button in the upper-right corner of TensorBoard to update the plots with the latest data.

 ## Single GPU performance profiling and optimization